We've launched new tax management features.

 The most successful referral marketing programs create a win-win-win scenario.
 Existing customers get rewarded for spreading the word.
 New customers receive an incentive to give your product a try.
 And your business gains new customers at a lower cost than traditional paid advertising.

-The best referral incentive ideas align your specific business goals and customer preferences.
-B2C companies often lean towards monetary rewards like gift cards.
-B2B organizations might offer perks such as exclusive access or professional development rewards that support their customers’ business goals.
+The best referral incentive ideas align with your specific business goals and customer preferences.
+B2C companies might choose to offer monetary rewards like gift cards.
+B2B organizations might also consider perks such as professional development rewards that support their customers’ business goals.

 A tried-and-true double-sided referral program can help you win new customers.
 But if you’re looking to build momentum and strengthen your acquisition strategy, these 12 creative referral program ideas can take your program further and help your brand stand out.